pbhu1024/awesome-augmented-language-model/README.md

 ## Application
+- Zhang, Haopeng and Liu, Xiao and Zhang, Jiawei,**Extractive Summarization via ChatGPT for Faithful Summary Generation**,2023, [[Paper]](http://arxiv.org/abs/2304.04193)

+- Zhang, Cheng and Bauer, Stefan and Bennett, Paul and Gao, Jiangfeng and Gong, Wenbo and Hilmkil, Agrin and Jennings, Joel and Ma, Chao and Minka, Tom and Pawlowski, Nick and Vaughan, James,**Understanding Causality with Large Language Models: Feasibility and Opportunities**,2023, [[Paper]](http://arxiv.org/abs/2304.05524)

+- Boiko, Daniil A. and MacKnight, Robert and Gomes, Gabe,**Emergent autonomous scientific research capabilities of large language models**,2023, [[Paper]](http://arxiv.org/abs/2304.05332)

+- Nair, Varun and Schumacher, Elliot and Tso, Geoffrey and Kannan, Anitha,**DERA: Enhancing Large Language Model Completions with Dialog-Enabled Resolving Agents**,2023, [[Paper]](http://arxiv.org/abs/2303.17071)

+- Liu, Yiheng and Han, Tianle and Ma, Siyuan et al.,**Summary of ChatGPT/GPT-4 Research and Perspective Towards the Future of Large Language Models**,2023, [[Paper]](http://arxiv.org/abs/2304.01852)

+- Gao, Mingqi and Ruan, Jie and Sun, Renliang and Yin, Xunjian and Yang, Shiping and Wan, Xiaojun,**Human-like Summarization Evaluation with ChatGPT**,2023, [[Paper]](http://arxiv.org/abs/2304.02554)

+- Jourdan, Léane and Boudin, Florian and Dufour, Richard and Hernandez, Nicolas,**Text revision in Scientific Writing Assistance: An Overview**,2023, [[Paper]](http://arxiv.org/abs/2303.16726)

+- He, Xingwei and Lin, Zhenghao and Gong, Yeyun and Jin, A.-Long and Zhang, Hang and Lin, Chen and Jiao, Jian and Yiu, Siu Ming and Duan, Nan and Chen, Weizhu,**AnnoLLM: Making Large Language Models to Be Better Crowdsourced Annotators**,2023, [[Paper]](http://arxiv.org/abs/2303.16854)

 - Yunxiang, Li and Zihan, Li and Kai, Zhang and Ruilong, Dan and You, Zhang, **ChatDoctor: A Medical Chat Model Fine-tuned on LLaMA Model using Medical Domain Knowledge**, 2023 [[Paper]](http://arxiv.org/abs/2303.14070)

 - Peng, Keqin and Ding, Liang and Zhong, Qihuang and Shen, Li and Liu, Xuebo and Zhang, Min and Ouyang, Yuanxin and Tao, Dacheng, **Towards Making the Most of ChatGPT for Machine Translation**, 2023 [[Paper]](http://arxiv.org/abs/2303.13780)